Tampa from the Porch at the University of Tampa

 Car washing

-• Car washing is currently allowed; however, it is recommended this be done above a lawn if possible so it can benefit by soaking up the water and avoid off-site discharge.
+Effective April 3, 2026, car washing at home (non-commercial) is only allowed on your designated watering day.
+It is recommended this be done above a lawn if possible so it can benefit by soaking up the water and avoid off-site discharge.

 • All hoses must be fitted with an automatic shut-off garden hose nozzle.
 Tampa Water Department customers can request a free outdoor water conservation kit which includes this nozzle.